OussamaNahnah/Archify/README.md

 # Archify

-Assalam alaykoum , ** Program Archify **  is made by [Oussama Nahnah](https://www.linkedin.com/in/oussamanahnah/). for sended and reseived documents archif, with Features like : Advanced searchs and export EXEL list.
+Assalam alaykoum , [Archify](https://github.com/OussamaNahnah/Archify)  made by  [Oussama Nahnah](https://www.linkedin.com/in/oussamanahnah/), is software that allows you to manage your archive, transmit and receive documents, and perform advanced searches.It allows you to export your data as an Excel spreadsheet.

 ![alt text](https://github.com/OussamaNahnah/Archify/blob/main/Snapshots/screen1.png)
 ![alt text](https://github.com/OussamaNahnah/Archify/blob/main/Snapshots/screen2.png)